Skip navigation

 What to Expect at Home

 Nerves that help your bowels work smoothly can be damaged after a brain or spinal cord injury.
-People with multiple sclerosis or longstanding diabetes may also have problems with their bowels.
+People with multiple sclerosis, longstanding diabetes, or certain other neurologic conditions may also have problems with their bowels.
 Symptoms may include:

 • Constipation (hard bowel movements)